indiaweblab/Security/README.md

 # Security
-This repo contains class libraries related to encryption and decryption.
+This repo contains class libraries about encryption and decryption.